monirbounadi/monirbounadi/_pages/index.md

 ## Bio

-I am a PhD candidate at the [Institute for International Economic Studies](https://www.su.se/institute-for-international-economic-studies/) (IIES) at Stockholm University.
-I work on topics in historical economics at the intersection of development and political economics.
+I am a PhD candidate in Economics at the [IIES](https://www.su.se/institute-for-international-economic-studies/), Stockholm University.

+I study social change, class, and culture using tools from applied microeconomics and economic history.
+Most recently, I have been studying how coffeehouses functioned as social institutions that shaped the rise of science in seventeenth-century London.

-Feel free to contact me at [monir.bounadi@iies.su.se][email].
+You can reach me at [monir.bounadi@iies.su.se][email].

-Here is my [CV][cv].
+[CV][cv]

 [cv]: {{ site.url }}/monirbounadi/assets/BounadiCV.pdf
 [email]: mailto:monir.bounadi@iies.su.se